Physical Quantities v1.0.0

 The only circumstance in which the Physical Quantities library throws an exception is a memory allocation failure due to running out of memory on your system when instantiating a new C++ object.
 In this case, C++ throws a std::bad_alloc exception.

-(Back to Usage)
+(Back to User Guide)

-Usage: Vectors and Tensors
+User Guide: Vectors and Tensors

 Physical quantities' values can be scalars, vectors, or dyadic tensors.
 Vectors and dyadic tensors are defined in three-dimensional Euclidean space and use Cartesian coordinates.
 For example: